-From dirt to glass, learn about all of the steps that grapes take from getting from the vine to your glass, the history of the grapes, the growing seasons, harvest, fermentation, barrels, bottling to your glass.
+From dirt to glass, learn about all of the steps that grapes and grape vines take from getting from the vine to your glass, the history of the grapes, the growing seasons, harvest, fermentation, barrels, bottling to your glass.
 We even talk to the wine makers about their stories and the journey from dirt to glass.
 Here we talk about the Vineyard and the Vineyard Management of the vines.
 From Trellising to Clones, and everything in between.

 Summer in the vineyard is the start of the busy season.
 The vines are growing and there is lots of farming work to do.
 As the vines start to climb they need to be trained and often cut back to allow for the proper number of clusters to develop the best potential of flavor in the grapes and here positioning is important also, for easy of picking, reducing rot and even ripening.

 Around the world there are many different versions of trellising grapes.
 Grapes are after all a vine and they will crawl where they can, so providing them with a trellis allows them a place to climb and stay off the ground.
 Edna Valley Vineyard in SLO (San Luis Obispo) wine country has a detailed demonstration garden out front displaying some of the various trellising methods that they use on their property.

 These vines are pruned with about 8 permanent branches around the central trunk.
 When they are pruned they are usually taken back to one or two buds each.
 So per vine you are getting 8 to 16 bunches of fruit.

 These vines are typically wide-spaced so they are good in dry farmed areas where competition for water between plants is great.
 Typically a head trained vineyard will have 1/3 the number of grape vines as a trellised vineyard.

 With some varieties like Grenache this method allows for more air and light for the grapes as the canes grow upward and then fan out.